 No, not even close.
 Ubuntu offers different editions that cover the most common user’s needs.
 It provides sufficient functionality for each choice.
 Ubuntu Desktop better suits daily usage for work or entertainment purposes and if you need a graphical environment or multimedia applications.
 Ubuntu Server is the best choice for servers.
 If you don’t need to use GUI and are going to administrate it using SSH, this edition is what you need.

 What is Ubuntu?
 Currently, Ubuntu is a modern, powerful Linux distribution that supports a large variety of options, making it highly customizable.
 This is the reason for its solid reputation in the community.
 Ubuntu is a very popular choice as an operating system for servers and desktops.

 Packagecloud is a cloud-based service for distributing different software packages in a unified, reliable, and scalable way, without owning any infrastructure.
 You can keep all of the packages that need to be distributed across your organization’s machines in one repo, regardless of OS or programming language.
 Then, you can efficiently distribute your packages to your devices in a secure way without having to own any of the infrastructure involved in doing so.

 This enables users to save time and money on setting up servers for hosting packages for each OS.
 Packagecloud allows users to set up and update machines faster and with less overhead than ever before.

 Sign up for the Packagecloud free trial to get your machines set up and updated easily!

 What is Ubuntu better for?
-Well, that answer really just depends on what you want to use it for.
+Well, that answer really just depends on how you want to use it.